 What action can we do now that we have considered signal strength?

-A bad Wi Fi network will increase the latency, packet loss, and flicker due to its unreliability for every TV, smartphone or gaming device connected to it.
-A wired connection is helpful, and might be the answer for most of your problems.
+A bad Wi-Fi network will increase the latency, packet loss, and flicker due to its unreliability for every TV, smartphone, or gaming device connected to it.
+A wired connection is helpful and might be the answer to most of your problems.
 That’s a fact.

 Then again, an Ethernet cable might be impossible for some houses or apartments.
 Nobody likes a cable crossing through the whole place, and if you have pets or kids near, that’s just a recipe for disaster.